Information about transition

 • 50% of young people who attend GIDS went on to adult services and 50% didn’t.

 NOTE: Young people with suspected gender dysphoria will usually be referred (via an appointment at CAMHS) to the Gender Identity Development Service (GIDS) which is part of the NHS.
 Here they may have previously been able to access hormone blockers but due to long wait times at youth gender identity clinics these have bee very hard for anyone to access.
-It is worth noting that currently (as of the start of 2024) hormone blockers are only available as part of clinical research.
 Current ‘lead-times’ to see a youth gender identity clinic are around 4+ years for a first appointment.
 At the beginning of 2024 a new private youth GIC Gender Plus received their Care Quality Commission (CQC) registration (the CQC is England’s independent regulator of Health and Social Care).
 This enables them to offer a private service for gender assessments, therapy and support, hormone treatment for over 16’s (if they have been on hormone blockers for over a year as per NHS guidelines), and autism assessments (there is a large crossover between the LGBTQ+ community and people who are neurodivergent).

 There are a lot of misunderstanding around hormone blockers which have been prescribed since the 1970s for children with precocious puberty.
 Puberty blockers are currently a recommended intervention for Trans youth at the start of puberty (when such interventions are usually requested) and are endorsed by the global Endocrine Society and WPATH (the World Professional Association for Transgender Health).